pattern

 showing that one actively dislikes or disagrees with something or someone

-Ex: Expecting antagonistic response , the speaker prepared themselves for a heated exchange of opposing views from the audience .
+Ex: Expecting an antagonistic response , the speaker prepared themselves for a heated exchange of opposing views from the audience .

 daily words